CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

     | --- | --- |
     | Name | **az10408vmss0-nsg** |

-1. Click **Add an inbound rule** and add an inbound security rule with the following settings (leave others with their default values):
+1. Click **+ Add an inbound rule** and add an inbound security rule with the following settings (leave others with their default values):

     | Setting | Value |
     | --- | --- |